 Your custom guitar strap can also be made with 'Chicago screw' rivets -or- a metal buckle (instead of the default triple holes the back end).
 This option offers improved length precision, and a more streamlined look, but it does not affect the strap's overall size.

 Designed for instruments without a secondary strap pin.
 Instead of a traditional keyhole, this loop add-on will secure to your instrument's headstock, adding 20cm to the total strap length.
-The narrow section which sits under the strings measures 1.5cm wide, and 4mm thick.
+The narrow section which sits under the strings measures 1.5cm wide, and up to 4mm thick.
 Please ensure this sizing will work with your instrument, taking into account the extra length required to reach the headstock.

 Some electric/acoustic guitars are fitted with an endpin jack that is wider than most regular strap pins.
 Although the standard keyhole size will work with these guitars, an enlarged keyhole is a better fit.